jlant/waterapputils/README.md

 #### Type of simulation(s) - a user selects the type of WATER simulation.

-- *Batch* - more than one basin.
+- *Batch* - more than one pre-delineated basin.
 For an example, please see the [Sample Batch Simulation](https://github.com/jlant-usgs/waterapputils/tree/master/data/sample-water-simulations/sample-batch-simulation).
-- *Single* - one basin.
+- *Single* - one delineated basin.
 For an example, please see the [Sample Single Simulation](https://github.com/jlant-usgs/waterapputils/tree/master/data/sample-water-simulations/sample-single-simulation).

 The following are the directory structures created by WATER for batch and single simulations: